See now how to properly select, edit and use the featured image on your WordPress blog posts and why you should always use it.

 Capturing your potential viewers’ attention by using an eye-catching featured image is a great way to attract more traffic to your blog.
-Images draw readers in and the featured image you use for your blog post will be seen the most – it’s displayed on the blog homepage, on social media posts, and on the post page.
+Images draw readers in and the image you use for your blog post will appear the most.
+It’s displayed on the blog homepage, on social media posts, and on the posting page.

 A Note on the Importance of Featured Images

-Featured images are like the cover of a book and as the old adage goes, never judge a book by its cover, the truth is that it’s hard not to.
-Making the best first impression becomes infinitely easier with the use of a featured image.
-A picture speaks a thousand words – a thousand words that you won’t have to in order to captivate your readers in a single glance.
+Featured images are like the cover of a book and as the adage goes, never judge a book by its cover, the truth is that it’s hard not to.
+Making the best first impression becomes infinitely easier with the use of an image.
+A picture speaks a thousand words – a thousand words that you won’t have to captivate your readers in a single glance.

-Featured images have become a norm for modern bloggers and reading a blog post without a featured image seems a bit off.
-In the following section, we’ll dive right into the best practices professionals use when it comes to selecting, customizing, and adding featured images.
+Featured images have become a norm for modern bloggers and reading a blog post without an image seems a bit off.
+In the following section, we’ll dive right into the best practices professionals use when it comes to selecting, customizing, and adding images.